-4. For the 2021-22 income year, the reasonable amount for overtime meal expenses is \$32.50.
+4. For the 2022-23 income year, the reasonable amount for overtime meal expenses is \$33.25.

+Example 1 - calculation of reasonable amount for overtime meal expenses

-- 5. Samantha works for the local government.
+5. Samantha works for the local government.
 She is asked to work overtime one night to complete an urgent task.
-Samantha works her eight-hour day followed by four hours of overtime.
+Samantha works her 8-hour day followed by 4 hours of overtime.
 Samantha receives an overtime meal allowance of \$14.98 pursuant to her agreement, which is shown on her payment summary.
 During the overtime, Samantha takes a rest break to get a meal and returns to continue her overtime.
-Samantha spends \$20 on her meal. - 6.
-Because Samantha has spent less than the reasonable amount for overtime meal expenses, she can claim a deduction for the \$20 she spends and she is not required to substantiate the expenditure (for example, get and keep the receipt for the meal). - 7.
-If Samantha's tax return is checked by the ATO, she may be asked to explain her claim for deduction.
-To do this, Samantha would show that she worked overtime, that she was paid an overtime meal allowance under an industrial instrument, that she correctly declared this allowance as income in her tax return, and that she costed her meal at \$20 based on the cost of the curry and drink she purchased from a nearby Thai restaurant. - 8.
-If Samantha had spent more than the reasonable amount and wanted to claim the higher amount that she spent, she would need to get and keep the receipt for the meal.
+Samantha spends \$20 on her meal.

+6. Because Samantha has spent less than the reasonable amount for overtime meal expenses, she can claim a deduction for the \$20 she spends and she is not required to substantiate the expenditure (for example, get and keep the receipt for the meal).

+7. If Samantha's tax return is checked by the ATO, she may be asked to explain her claim for a deduction.
+To do this, Samantha would show that she:

+- worked overtime - was paid an overtime meal allowance under an industrial instrument - correctly declared this allowance as income in her tax return, and - costed her meal at \$20 based on the cost of the curry and drink she purchased from a nearby Thai restaurant.

+8. If Samantha had spent more than the reasonable amount and wanted to claim the higher amount she spent, she would need to get and keep the receipt for the meal.